-This series, tentatively called "New America" is an experiment in storytelling.
-It's geared for a young audience, and is about a farmer who is drawn into a war in the not-too-distant future.
-I'll be uploading pages as I go.
+This series, tentatively called "New America" consists of the first few panels of a graphic novel.
+It was geared for a young audience, and told the story of a farmer who is drawn into a war in the not-too-distant future.

 Page 1: Before the war, I was a farmer.
 Well, the son of a farmer anyways.
 I was only a kid.
 Daddy made me keep a rifle handy in case there was trouble with bears or wolves.
 I could shoot straight.
 Mostly I just aimed at soda cans.
 My buddy Jack kept me company when I was out in the fields.
 I tried to get him to land on my arm or shoulder once or twice.
 He usually just circled around and waited for me to dig up rabbit holes so he could have some easy lunch.
 When I took my breaks, he'd come down and say hello, which to the untrained ear, sounds an awful lot like "squawk."